Unitech/pm2/README.md

 ```

 <a name="a24"/>
-## Customization
+## Configuration / Customization

+You can edit these options by editing the file `~/.pm2/custom_options.sh`

-Multiple variables can be customized via the environment :
+These variables can be customized :

 ```
   DAEMON_BIND_HOST   : process.env.PM2_BIND_ADDR || 'localhost',